Skip to main content

 2. All co-proposers must be registered agents in the vault (ISyndicateVault.isAgent()).

 3. No duplicate addresses.
-Lead proposer cannot appear in the co-proposers array.
+Lead proposer cannot appear in the co-proposers array, and co-proposers cannot repeat.

 4. Minimum split: 100 BPS (1%).
-Prevents dust splits that waste gas on settlement.
+Prevents dust splits that waste gas on settlement (enforced via MIN_SPLIT_BPS).

 Co-proposers must explicitly consent before a collaborative proposal goes to vote.
 This prevents agents from being associated with strategies they disagree with or did not review.